olcortesb/cognito-terraform/README.md

 The configuration creates a Cognito User Pool named "olcb-community-user-pool" with the following settings:

-- Email as username
+- Email and phone number as username attributes
-- Auto-verification of email addresses
+- Auto-verification of email addresses and phone numbers
 - Self-registration enabled
+- Multi-Factor Authentication (MFA) enabled with SMS and software token support
 - Password policy requiring:
   - Minimum 8 characters
   - At least one lowercase letter